HOW TO PLAY

 To win the game of Wartide, you must eliminate all opponents, at which point you (and any team mates) win.

 To eliminate an opponent, you must capture their home field, at which point the player is eliminated.
-Alternatively, if a player has no cards in their deck and have to draw a card at the start of their turn, they lose the game.
+Alternatively, if a player has no cards in their deck and have to draw a card from their deck, they will lose the game.

 The first card type is a unit card.
 These cards are easily identifiable by the stat line going down the left hand side of the card.